frontendpatterns/frontendpatterns.dev/src/content/patterns/component-interface.md

 ---
 # Component Interface

-Define clear contracts for component inputs and outputs.

 ## Problem

 Without this pattern, the premise that defining clear contracts for component inputs and outputs falls apart, and small changes trigger cascading regressions.